Azure-Samples/azure-sdk-for-go-samples/README.md

         * If you use a .env file, copy it into the folder first, e.g. `cp .env ./network/`.
     1. If you're feeling lucky and want to test all the samples, try `go test ./...`
         * This only requires the root .env file.
+    1. To run tests with device flow authentication, add the `--deviceFlow` flag.

 # Resources